sharmamonu1515/sharmamonu1515/readme.md

 ### Hi there, I'm Akhilesh ###

 ## Full Stack Developer ##
-- I'm currently learning React JS, Node JS, MERN
+- I'm currently working in Laravel, React, Node, MERN, Wordpress, Codeigniter
 - Specialized in eCommerce and API integrations
 - I'm looking to collaborate with more developers or companies